How Meeker, a small hunter's haven, became a medical destination

 Borchard’s growing patient load prompted Pioneers to add an 11,000-square-foot specialty orthopedic clinic two years ago.
 This summer, after Borchard drew five other physicians to the practice, another 4,000-square-foot addition was built.
 The clinic now has three operating rooms and a state-of-the-art Mako SmartRobotics system.

-Rachel Gates, the marketing and financial director for the clinic, said news about the clinic initially spread through word-of-mouth.
+Rachel Gates, marketing director for Pioneers Medical Center and a director of its foundation, said news about the clinic initially spread through word-of-mouth.
 She said that word no longer hinges on just happy patients talking up the clinic.
 Pioneers uses sophisticated search-engine tracking on social media to keep information about the clinic up front in the virtual world and also has an extensive print and digital ad campaign.

 Longtime Meeker resident Joe Goedert, right, shake hands after chatting with a local friend, John Kobald, before entering the Pioneer Medical Center for an appointment on Nov.
 23. “I never leave home without my (cowboy) hat,” Goedert says.
 (Hugh Carey, The Colorado Sun)

-Note: CORRECTION: This story was updated Nov.
-29, 2022, at 11:34 a.m. to reflect that Dr. Kevin Borchard served in the U.S. Air Force.
-Rachel Gates’ work was also updated.
-She is marketing director for Pioneers Medical Center and director of its foundation.